Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/README.md

 <img width="828" alt="Bildschirmfoto 2023-07-17 um 21 23 46" src="https://github.com/Robo-Arena-Team-2-Uni-Tuebingen/Roboarena-Team-2/assets/104011823/0991637f-c617-48dc-a196-5fb1f1a72b5c">

--> everything still needs ro be refined for the case that there are more than one actual players
+-> everything still needs to be refined for the case that there is more than one actual player